7 Cures for Your Quarter-life Crisis

 Experiencing crisis in your twenties is like having gas after a steak and cheese burrito.
 Just because we don’t want to admit it doesn’t mean we don’t all go through some bad spells.

 Even our own parents most likely went through intense questioning and crisis in their twenties.
 They didn’t just teleport to success and stability.
 If we ask them what their twenties were like we might find out that as our parents got their stuff together, they went through their own stuff that sounds a lot like yours.

-I love what author and teacher Parker Palmer wrote, while in his ‘60s, about his own long season of turmoil and distress that started in his twenties:
+I love what author Parker Palmer wrote, while in his ‘60s, about his own long season of turmoil and distress that started in his twenties:

 “When I was young, there were very few elders willing to talk about their darkness; most of them pretended that success was all they had ever known … I thought I had developed a unique and terminal case of failure.
 I did not realize I had merely embarked on a journey toward joining the human race.”